electrumalt/electrum-doge-server/HOWTO.md

 The "configure" script will take care of this and ask you to create a user for running electrum-doge-server.
-If you're using user dogeoin to run electrum-doge and have added it manually like shown in this HOWTO run the following code to add the limits to your /etc/security/limits.conf:
+If you're using user dogecoin to run electrum-doge and have added it manually like shown in this HOWTO run the following code to add the limits to your /etc/security/limits.conf:

-     echo "dogeoin hard nofile 65536" >> /etc/security/limits.conf
+     echo "dogecoin hard nofile 65536" >> /etc/security/limits.conf
-     echo "dogeoin soft nofile 65536" >> /etc/security/limits.conf
+     echo "dogecoin soft nofile 65536" >> /etc/security/limits.conf

 Two more things for you to consider:

-1. To increase security you may want to close dogeoind for incoming connections and connect outbound only
+1. To increase security you may want to close dogecoind for incoming connections and connect outbound only

-2. Consider restarting dogeoind (together with electrum-doge-server) on a weekly basis to clear out unconfirmed transactions from the local the memory pool which did not propagate over the network.
+2. Consider restarting dogecoind (together with electrum-doge-server) on a weekly basis to clear out unconfirmed transactions from the local the memory pool which did not propagate over the network.

 ### Step 11.
 (Finally!)
 Run Electrum server